amnaaffaf3-coder/CodeAlpha_CPP_Banking_Management_System/README.md

-# CodeAlpha_CPP_Banking_Management_System
+# CodeAlpha_Banking_Management_System

 ## Description

 This project is a beginner-friendly C++ console application developed as part of the **CodeAlpha C++ Programming Internship**.
-It simulates a simple banking management system where users can create bank accounts, deposit and withdraw funds, transfer money between accounts, and view account details and transaction history.
+The Banking Management System enables users to create bank accounts, deposit and withdraw funds, transfer money between accounts, view account details, and check transaction history through a simple menu-driven interface.

 ---